 And?
 Were you able to answer each question with a clear “Yes”?
 Then you are ready to look for an affordable childcare option from any part of the world you want.
 Maybe you will find the right one today.

-After registration at AuPair.com, create a profile which needs to contain all the important information about your family.
+After registering on AuPair.com, create a profile which needs to contain all the important information about your family.
 How old are your kids?
 How many do you have?
-Why are you looking for an international childcarer and what would her/his schedule look like?
+Why are you looking for an international childcare provider and what would their schedule look like?
 Answer those and other questions.
-Write a “welcome” letter to the Au Pair and upload pictures.
+Write a “welcome letter” to the Au Pair and upload pictures.
 Profiles with pictures are far more successful and liked than others.